Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 • Since tailwind improves your acceleration and saves on gas, you should lie low and avoid going too fast.

-There are many risks that make it unsafe to ride a motorcycle at night.
+Many risks make it unsafe to ride a motorbike at night.
 Such risks include:

 • Drunk drivers who are not as careful as you

-• Stray animals, especially from the wild, which may be crossing the road
+• Stray animals, especially from the wild that may be crossing the road

 • Hidden obstacles such as loose gravel, tall bumps, and potholes